canonical/k8s-dqlite/docs/configuration.md

 With k8s-dqlite `v1.2.0` you will need to enable the `metrics` endpoint first before scraping the metrics.

-Starting with k8s-dqlite `v1.2.0`, [Otel](https://opentelemetry.io/) can be used to gather insights on traces on queries to dqlite using a tool like Jaeger.
+Starting with k8s-dqlite `v1.2.0`, [Otel](https://opentelemetry.io/) can be used to gather insights on traces on queries to Dqlite using a tool like Jaeger.
 To gather insights on traces locally, you can start the Jaeger all-in-one container by running the script under `k8s-dqlite/hack/jaeger.sh` and navigate to `http://localhost:16686`.

 ## Connection Pool Configuration

-The connection pool configuration options are available to control the connections to dqlite:
+The connection pool configuration options are available to control the connections to Dqlite:

 - [SetMaxOpenConns](https://pkg.go.dev/database/sql#DB.SetMaxOpenConns)
 - [SetMaxIdleConns](https://pkg.go.dev/database/sql#DB.SetMaxIdleConns)
 - [SetConnMaxIdleTime](https://pkg.go.dev/database/sql#DB.SetConnMaxIdleTime)
 - [SetConnMaxLifetime](https://pkg.go.dev/database/sql#DB.SetConnMaxLifetime)

-We recommend allowing at least two maximum open connections to dqlite.
-For larger clusters, you may find it advantageous to increase the maximum open connections to dqlite.
+We recommend allowing at least two maximum open connections to Dqlite.
+For larger clusters, you may find it advantageous to increase the maximum open connections to Dqlite.

 ## Changing the Default Configuration